JingxuanGeng/JingxuanGeng.github.io/_pages/about.md

 ## Update:

-“I will present at the **2025 INFORMS Annual Meeting** in Atlanta, in Building B, Level 4, Room B404, on Sunday, October 26, from 1:15 PM to 2:30 PM.
+I will present at the **2025 INFORMS Annual Meeting** in Atlanta, in Building B, Level 4, Room B404, on Sunday, October 26, from 1:15 PM to 2:30 PM.